Paopun20/FNF-HyperCode-Engine/README.md

 ---

 ## Q&A Common Questions
-### What makes HyPsych Engine different from Psych Engine?
+### What makes HyperCode Engine different from Psych Engine?

-HyPsych Engine offers many new features and improvements over Psych Engine, including:
+HyperCode Engine offers many new features and improvements over Psych Engine, including:
-- HScript on Lua
 - Faster garbage collection
 - Modern C++11 codebase
 - Lots of new extensions
 - Experimental 3D support

-### Is HyPsych Engine a fork of Psych Engine?
+### Is HyperCode Engine a fork of Psych Engine?

-Yes, HyPsych Engine is a fork of Psych Engine, but with many new features and improvements.
+Yes, HyperCode Engine is a fork of Psych Engine, but with many new features and improvements.

-### How do I install HyPsych Engine?
+### How do I install HyperCode Engine?

-Not available for installation at this time or download from [GitHub actions](https://github.com/Paopun20/FNF-HyPsych-Engine/actions)!
+Not available for installation at this time or download from [GitHub actions](https://github.com/Paopun20/FNF-HyperCode-Engine/actions)!

 ### How can I report bugs or issues?

-You can report bugs or issues on GitHub Issues page: [GitHub Issues](https://github.com/Paopun20/FNF-HyPsych-Engine/issues)
+You can report bugs or issues on GitHub Issues page: [GitHub Issues](https://github.com/Paopun20/FNF-HyperCode-Engine/issues)

 ---